Ten Tips for Home Fire Safety

 Never leave cooking unattended.
 Keep cooking areas clear of combustibles and wear clothes with short, rolled-up, or tight-fitting sleeves when you cook.
-Turn pot handles inward on the stove where you can’t bump them and children can’t grab them.
+Turn pot handles inward on the stove where you can’t bump them and also so that children can’t grab them.
 Enforce a “Kids-Free-Zone” three feet (1 meter) around your kitchen stove.
 If grease catches fire in a pan, slide a lid over the pan to smother the flames and turn off the heat.
-Leave the lid on until cool.
+Importantly, leave the lid on until cool.

 5. Give Space Heaters Space

 Keep portable heaters and space heaters at least 3 feet (1 meter) away from anything that can burn.
 Keep children and pets away from heaters, and never leave heaters on when you leave home or go to bed.

 6. Remember: Matches and Lighters are Tools, not Toys